 COVID-19: An Outline of the Various Candidate Vaccines

-The COVID-19 pandemic has crippled the world economies with as many as 3,747,504 confirmed cases and 258, 974 deaths already reported.
-The outbreak has engulfed 212 countries and territories globally along with 2 international conveyances.
+The COVID-19 pandemic has crippled the world economies with more than 65.2 million confirmed cases and more than 1.5 million deaths already reported as of December 4, 2020.
+The outbreak has engulfed 212 countries and territories globally, along with two international conveyances.

 WHO’s ‘Solidarity’ Initiative

-As countries around the world are trying to stamp out COVID-19 outbreak, the World Health Organization (WHO), in association with its partners, has pulled efforts through its unique ‘Solidarity’ initiative.
+As countries around the world are trying to stamp out COVID-19 outbreak, the WHO, in association with its partners, has pulled efforts through its unique ‘Solidarity’ initiative.
 Solidarity is an international clinical trial campaign to facilitate the search and identification of an effective COVID-19 treatment.

 In the same light, WHO is accelerating its assistance for the research, development, evaluation and availability of a safe and effective COVID-19 vaccine.
 The organization has ramped up collaborations and is convening vital communications within the research community and beyond.